Advice to Parents:

 Love Unbroken is the story of my ten-year ordeal in dealing with the disease of drug addiction from which my daughter Pam suffered.
 During the time of her active addiction Pamela and I were both taken to the very bottom—facing insanity and the prospect of our own death, shattering our ideas about who we thought we were, and breaking our hearts wide open.
 And yet … passing through the destruction of what we had been brought surprising healing.
 Our unusual path to recovery is described in Love Unbroken.

-In writing this summary I hope to pass on to other parents what I learned, so that others may benefit from my experience.
-To fully understand my journey as the parent of an addict, I invite you to read the book we have written.
+In writing this summary I hope to pass on to other conscientious parents what I learned, so that others may benefit from my experience.
+To fully understand my journey as the parent of an addict, I invite you to read the book.

 Advice to Parents

-I’m first going to share with you one of the final stages in my learning because it’s relevant before you read this advice.
+I’m first going to share with you the final step in my learning because it’s relevant before you read this advice.

 While this suggestion may best be absorbed after you’ve gone through the earlier stages in dealing with drug abuse and addiction, I offer it here at the beginning so you will know not to let my advice, or anyone else’s, replace your own innate loving intelligence.
 I consulted many different experts in addiction but, in the end, I had to become my own authority, to trust my own heart and its deepest wisdom.

-Nonetheless, the thought that you are to blame for your child’s addiction will likely arise.
-And it likely will also have the negative effect of undermining your self-confidence and making you very susceptible to giving over to the authority of “addiction experts” and others who will tell you how to parent your child.
+If you fall into believing this untrue, destructive thought, you will suffer from the “bad parent” syndrome (as I did for years).
+This will undermine your self-confidence and make you very susceptible to giving over to the authority of “addiction experts” and others who will tell you how to parent your child.